Covert Emotional Abuse: What It Is and How to Identify It

-Regular and Repeated
+Covert Abuse is Regular and Repeated

-Abuse isn’t your run-of-the-mill marriage problem.
+Emotional abuse isn’t your run-of-the-mill marriage problem.
 It’s cruel mistreatment.
 It is meant to hurt and do damage.
 In an abusive marriage, the purpose of that marriage is to hurt and destroy the other person.
 It’s the improper use of the marriage relationship which is meant to be a safe haven of love and commitment.
 When outsiders encourage an abuse target to stay in her cruel and unusual marriage, they are re-abusing her by enabling her abuser to continue his behaviors unchecked, and also by emotionally pressuring and controlling her to remain a victim with no way out.
 Often, these outsiders will use the Bible as a weapon of control, but we’ll get to that in a minute.

-Inner Emotions and Heart
+Abuse of the Inner Emotions and Heart

 Physical abuse is better understood because the damage is often done to the skin tissue found on the outside of the body.
 Bruises, broken bones, black eyes – these are things others can see and acknowledge.
 But emotional abuse is damage done to the emotions and heart of a person.
 If you could peel back the layers and see inside, you’d see a shredded, bleeding human being who is unable to truly live a fulfilling life due to the fact that all their energy is put into surviving emotionally, spiritually, and yes, even physically as they deal with the breakdown of body systems.
 It’s a hidden double whammy.
-The abuse is only done when nobody is looking, and the abuse is only done to the insides of another person, where nobody can see even if that person did go forward to “tell.”
+The verbal abuse is only done when nobody is looking, and the abuse is only done to the insides of another person, where nobody can see even if that person did go forward to “tell.”